Spring Break 2018 at South Padre Island Texas

 What if I need an Ambulance or Medical Care?

 The Emergency Medical Service is operated by the South Padre Island Fire Department and our firefighters and Beach Patrol personnel are trained in first aid.
 If you are on the beach and need assistance, wave down the Beach Patrol.
 If it is an emergency or you do not see a Beach Patrol unit close by, call 911.
 Be prepared to give your location on the beach (the addresses are on the posts with the warning flags on them) and the nature of the emergency.
 We will send the closest unit to assist you.

-The City will also have a first aid tent available at the Coca-Cola Beach area to treat minor medical issues that may arise.
+The City will also have a first aid tent available at the Spring Break Beach Party area to treat minor medical issues that may arise.

 The local medical facility and area hospitals include: